kelseymh/G4CMP/README.md

     make install

-Once the build/install step is completed, the destination directory will contain local, modified versions of the `g4cmp\_env.csh` and `...sh` scripts discussed above.
-In the modified scripts, the environment variables will point to the appropriate installation path, rather than the original checked out G4CMP package sources.
+Once theinstall step is completed, the /path/to/install/share/G4CMP/ directory will contain copies of the `g4cmp\_env.csh` and `...sh` scripts discussed above.
+These copies should be sourced in order to correctly locate the installed libraries and header files.

 ### Linking user applications against G4CMP

-_To be written._
+G4CMP is an application library, which can be linked into a user's Geant4 application in order to provide phonon and charge carrier transport in crystals.
+Users must reference G4CMP in their application build in order to utilize these features.

+If you have a simple Makefile build system (GMake), the following two lines, or an appropriate variation on them, should be sufficient:

+    CXXFLAGS += -I$(G4CMPINCLUDE)
+    LDFLAGS += -L$(G4CMPLIB) -lG4cmp -lqhullcpp -lqhullstatic_p

+These actions must occur _before_ the Geant4 libraries and include directory are referenced (G4CMP includes modified versions of some toolkit code).

+If you are using CMake to build your application, it should be sufficient to add the following two actions, before referencing Geant4:

+    find_package(G4CMP REQUIRED)
+    include(${G4CMP_USE_FILE})

 ## Defining the Crystal Dynamics